-Operational risk
+Operational Risk

-Description Mitigation Operational Risk is the risk that the Group may be exposed to direct The Group has adopted an Operational Risk Policy and Framework or indirect loss arising from inadequate or failed internal processes, designed in accordance with the 'Principles for the Sound personnel, technology/ infrastructure, or from external factors.
-Management of Operational Risk' issued by the Basel Committee on Banking Supervision.
+Operational Risk is the risk that the Group may be exposed to direct or indirect loss arising from inadequate or failed internal processes, personnel, technology/ infrastructure, or from external factors.

 The scope of Operational Risk is broad and includes Business Process, Business Continuity, Third Party, Financial Crime, Change, Human Resources, Information Security and IT Risk, including Cyber Risk.
-The approach ensures appropriate governance is in place to provide adequate and effective oversight of the Group's operational risk.
-The governance framework includes the Board Risk Committee and Group Operational Risk Committee.
-The Group has a defined set of qualitative and quantitative operational risk appetite measures.
-Quantitative measures cover operational losses, complaints, key operational risks, systems availability and information security.
-The appetite measures are reported and monitored on a monthly basis.